-Customer development is an approach to understand who your customers are and whether or not the product you create satisfies their needs.
+Customer development is an approach to understanding who your customers are and whether or not the product you create satisfies their needs.
 It was first developed by Steve Blank.
 In Lean, the customer development process is aimed at understanding the problems faced and solving them accordingly.
-This process allows companies to identify the market needs and create solutions that fulfill these needs.
+This process allows companies to identify market needs and create solutions that fulfill these needs.

 Past instances of customer development